As an Amazon Associate I earn from qualifying purchases.

 You can read my full disclosure statement here.

 I have been using the winter sowing method to grow lavender for the last couple of years.
 It has been really easy to grow a lot of lavender this way.
 Who doesn’t want to grow more lavender in their garden, right?
 It’s definitely one of my favorites!
-In this article I will show you how to grow lavender from seed using the winter sowing method.

 When the lavender is in full bloom in the summer time, it is really easy to save some of your own seed from plants you may already have.
 Trim a couple of branches from just below all the blooms.
 Use a rubber band wrapped tightly around the stems, and hang them up to dry somewhere dry in your house.